alarcritty/nvim-config/README.md

-# 🧠 Aditya's Neovim Config
+# 🧠 My Neovim Config

 Welcome to my personal Neovim configuration!
 This setup is built for performance, productivity, and a smooth developer experience — with a touch of aesthetic appeal.